AbstractSDK/abstract/framework/docs/src/ibc/account-ibc.md

 ### (Optional) Create an account on the remote chain

 After the initialization step, the account is ready to send messages across IBC.
 However, if you wish, you can customize the remote account metadata before sending any messages.
-This is done by sending the following message on the [`manager`](https://docs.rs/abstract-std/latest/abstract_std/manager/index.html) contract:
+The following message is executed on the [`manager`](https://docs.rs/abstract-std/latest/abstract_std/manager/index.html) contract:
 <pre>
  <code class="language-rust">pub enum <a href="https://docs.rs/abstract-std/latest/abstract_std/manager/enum.ExecuteMsg.html" target="blank">ManagerExecuteMsg</a> {
     ExecOnModule{